Student Assistants, Interns, and Volunteers

 Graduate Assistantships: Academic Year

 The WLA typically employs two graduate assistants during the academic year, one second-year (returning) student and one first-year (new) student.
 Assistantships are open to Loyola students in a MA program, who are eligible to work the given hours a week, through the entire academic year.
-Priority is given to applicants who are able to work 19.5 hours a week.
+Priority is given to applicants who are able to work 16 hours a week.
+Shifts are typically between 9:30am-4:30pm Tuesday-Thursday.
+Shifts occur in person at the Women and Leadership Archives.
+Graduate assistants may occasionally be asked to work nights or weekends for class visits or special events.
 Priority is given to students in public history, history, digital humanities, and WSGS, however, those studying other disciplines are welcome to apply.